loafyloaf/developer-interactive/workshop/mesh-lab/lab5.md

 Open up the OpenShift console, navigate to the the OperatorHub, install operators in this order:

- 1. Elastic Search (choose version 4.3)
+ 1. Elastic Search (choose version 4.3, which is an option after selecting "Install")
  2. Jaeger Operator
  3. Kiali
  4. Service Mesh Operator

+* Note: Select Red Hat and not Community operators for the above.

 Create a new project called `istio-system`.